FinalCAD/staircase/README.md

 Composer::Export.new(context: { export_path: 'spec/fixtures/archive/output' }).generate
 ```

-### Exporting components
+### Components

-Each component work for one Staircase
+Each component work for one Staircase with his dependencies (Sectors and Zones)

 #### PdfToPng component

-This component is responsible for taking every PDF files of every Sectors and every Zones of the given Staircase and converting it to a PNG file
+This component is responsible for converting every PDF files into a PNG file

 #### CreateLayout component

-This component is responsible for creating the Staircase layout
+This component is responsible for creating the Staircase layout, where the Staircases components will lie

 #### ComposeGrid component